 Sorcery.
 Your father was right, Liev.
 Not a day after his rival’s death, and the Silent King has made his first move.

-It’s a taunt.
+So it’s a taunt.
 Who can say what the real attack will be like?
 Your majesty?

 Liev does not answer.

 Liev walks to his throne.
 Gravely, he picks it up.

 Lord Nikolai, you’ll advise me on this matter.

 Sonya bows her head in dismay.